 I am a historian of South Asia and the Islamic world.
-My research interests include: households, dynastic political culture, and state formation in late-Mughal and early colonial India; masculinity and cultures of governance in early modern empires; and ethnicity and military slavery in the medieval Islamic world.
+My research interests include: households, dynastic political culture, and state formation in late-Mughal and early colonial India; gender and cultures of governance in early modern empires; and ethnicity and military slavery in the medieval Islamic world.

 Works in progress:

-“Bringing the Sarkār Back In: Translating Patrimonialism and the State in Early Modern and Early Colonial India,” in John Brooke, Julia Strauss, and Greg Anderson, eds.
+- “Bringing the Sarkār Back In: Translating Patrimonialism and the State in Early Modern and Early Colonial India,” in John Brooke, Julia Strauss, and Greg Anderson, eds.
 State Formations: Global Histories and Cultures of Statehood.
 Cambridge: Cambridge University Press, 2018: 124-37.